OrqueIO/Orqueio-bpm-examples/spring-boot-starter/example-order-process/README.md

 }
 ```

-Use the delegate in your BPMN model via the Implementation field: `orqueio:delegateExpression="#{sendNotification}"`
+Use the delegate in your BPMN model via the Implementation field: `camunda:delegateExpression="#{sendNotification}"`

 ### 5. Configuration